AI For Orthodontists

 AAO explains that orthodontists complete dental school plus additional accredited orthodontic residency training.
 Call handling should make specialist value easy to understand without overpromising clinical outcomes.

-How iando.ai handles these calls
+How iando handles these calls

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.

-Book, route, or create a clean callback path
+Book, route, or create a clean handoff

 Bookable consults move toward the calendar.
-Appliance problems, clinical concerns, exact finance questions, transfer cases, and doctor-only issues route with caller context instead of a blank missed number.
+Appliance problems, clinical concerns, exact finance questions, transfer cases, and doctor-only issues route with caller context instead of a missed number.

-Calls iando.ai can answer, route, or recover
+Calls iando.ai can answer, escalate, or recover

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.